 The most common fault reported in wine is that of TCA (cork) taint although there are other rare faults that occur in wines under any closure.
 Our first suggestion is always to open another bottle (should one exist), allow the wine some time to breath (ideally decanted for an hour) then try again.
 If the second wine is sound, then the initial one opened is likely faulty and we can arrange a credit or replacement (will vary depending on winery/supplier policy).
 In all instances we require you to keep the offending wine as a credit or replacement is not possible without it.
 Our obligation extends to wines wrongly described such as incorrect vintage or bottle size (for example).

 We understand regardless of the awards and plaudits afforded a wine that it is not going to be to the taste of every single person that purchases it.
 Ironically the more we sell of a given wine, the greater the chance that there will be someone out there that doesn't like it.

-If you wish to return wine not to your taste or you have changed your mind, we would be happy to refund in full any bottles returned to us (if we are satisfied they have been shipped to you, stored and handled correctly) with a deduction made for our initial freight and insurance fee.
+If you wish to return wine not to your taste or you have changed your mind, we would be happy to refund in full any bottles returned to us (if we are satisfied they have been shipped to you, stored and handled correctly) with a deduction made for our initial freight and card surcharge fee.
 This will vary depending on your location.
 Please email us before sending any wine so we can expect it.
 Returns should be sent to the following address and not sent back in times of extreme heat (which may void your refund).
 Refunds will be processed within 24 hours of receipt of goods.

 National Head Office